What Are the Common Causes of Shoulder Injuries?

 Avoiding Overuse and Improper Technique in Activities

-In order to protect the health of the shoulder, you should combine work and rest and avoid excessive exercise for a long time.
-When the shoulder feels fatigued, you should rest in time to reduce the burden on shoulder muscles and tendons of the muscles.
-Additionally, while work or exercise, maintain the correct posture and movement, can be effective in minimising the risk of should injury.
+To protect the health of your shoulder, it is essential to combine work and rest, and avoid excessive exercise for prolonged periods.
+When the shoulder feels fatigued, it is essential to rest to reduce the burden on the shoulder muscles and tendons.
+Additionally, while working or exercising, maintaining the correct posture and movement can be effective in minimising the risk of shoulder injury.

 -